reahl/reahl/reahl-doc/doc/howto/docker.rst

 Open a browser tab to `localhost:8080 <http://localhost:8080/>`_ and expect to see **Hello World!**

-Or test it from a commandline:
+Or test it from a command line:

 .. code-block:: bash